Museum Internship Program

 Departments Seeking Interns

 The Communications Department is responsible for conveying information to the local community and the broader Museum audience.
-The Communications Intern will work with the Communications Coordinator to ensure consistent delivery of the Chrysler Museum’s communication strategies.
-The ideal candidate is a self-starter with knowledge of marketing concepts, social media, and emerging technologies as well as keen attention to detail and strong problem-solving skills.
+The Communications intern will work with staff to ensure consistent delivery of the Chrysler Museum’s communication strategies.
+Projects will include social media audits, writing press releases, drafting weekly emails, as well as other supporting work for the department.

-The Development Department is responsible for the Museum’s fundraising efforts through grants, donations, and memberships.
-The team also maintains a strong connection with all Museum members.
-The intern for the Development Department will work on long-term and short-term projects relating to member communications and event coordination.
-The ideal candidate is detail-oriented with strong writing, analytical, and problem-solving skills.
+The Development Department is responsible for the Museum’s fundraising efforts (including donations, campaigns, and memberships) and maintains a strong connection with members of all levels.
+The intern for the Development Department will work on cataloging event photos, sourcing materials to include in stewardship plans, and preparing for member events.

 The ideal candidate will have a passion for non-profit work, strong interpersonal communication skills, and be proficient in the use of multiple forms of technology.
 The Development Internship is open to students at any stage of their academic career and will be a beneficial learning opportunity for students with a variety of academic specializations.

 The Education Department is responsible for supporting learning and creativity for all of the Museum’s audiences.
 Public Programs offer avenues for visitors to engage with the Museum and the art through making, playing, listening, and discussing.
 The primary projects will include creating plans for our Tickle My Ears monthly program, assisting with two summer Family Days, and brainstorming upcoming adult programs.

 The ideal candidate will be passionate about art and learning, willing to think outside the box, and able to work on multiple projects simultaneously.
 The intern should be well-organized, comfortable talking to community partners and visitors, and able to work independently.
 The intern will need to work between long-term planning as well as the immediate implementation of programming.